VictorHumberto01/Tubetinho/README.md

 # Tubetinho Bot
+## DISCLAIMER
+### This bot is not intended to be used in commercial context.
+I never wanted to infringe any youtube or google policy.
+Use at your own risk.

 Tubetinho is a Discord bot that allows users to play and skip YouTube music within a voice channel.
 This bot uses the commands `play`, `skip`, `stop`, `loop` and `queue_` to manage music playback.